Carsten-Dittrich/Antok_configs/README.md

 # PiKK-Process
-Bachelor project: Selction of the events of the following process: Pi- + p --> Pi- K- K+ + p
+Bachelor project: Eventselection of the following process: Pi- + p --> Pi- K- K+ + p

+And efficiency analysis.

-Yaml file for Antok to analyze the data
+Yaml config files for Antok to analyze the data.